plengauer/opentelemetry-bash/README.md

           OTEL_SERVICE_NAME: ${{ secrets.SERVICE_NAME }}
           # ...
 ```
-If you define that job to create a single root span for all other jobs, only the step in this root job has to be configured.
-The configuration will be propagated securely to the other jobs.

 ## Manual Instrumentation
 Import the API by referencing the `otelapi.sh` file.
 This is only necessary if you do not choose a fully automatic approach described above.
 In case you use automatic instrumentation, the API will be imported automatically for you.